-Run Linux And Other Operating Systems In Your Browser - OSTechNix
+Run Linux And Other Operating Systems In Browser With JSLinux

 The other notable feature is JSLinux allows you to create your own account.
 Create your new account at https://vfsync.org/signup.

-Once new account created, use ‘vflogin username’ to connect to your account.
+Once the new account is created, use 'vflogin username' to connect to your account.

 The performance?
-It was really impressive!
+It was really quite good with a 4G Internet connection!
 I tried Linux 4.12 system and it booted very quickly.
 And, it compiles C programs, it has vi and emacs, it supports all shell commands.

 JSLinux also includes Windows 2000 system.
 The Windows fan boys can play the good old Windows programs by running this machine.

-As you see in the above screenshot, Now I am running Windows 2000 OS inside Chromium browser inside Arch Linux.
-Quite interesting, isn’t it?
+As you see in the above screenshot, I am running Windows 2000 OS in Chromium browser inside Arch Linux.

 For more details about JSLinux, check FAQ and Technical notes.